CreoDAMO/REPAR/docs/workflow/WORKFLOW_DOCUMENTATION.md

 # Prerequisites:
 # 1. A DigitalOcean Droplet (Ubuntu 22.04 recommended, 2GB+ RAM).
-# 2. A domain name (e.g., aequitasprotocol.io) managed by Cloudflare.
+# 2. A domain name (e.g., aequitasprotocol.zone) managed by Cloudflare.
 # 3. A Cloudflare API Token with "DNS:Edit" permissions.
 # 4. The Droplet's IP address.
 # 5. Git, Docker, and Docker Compose installed on the Droplet.

 variables:
   # Core Domain & Subdomains
-  - domain: "aequitasprotocol.io" # Replace with your actual domain
+  - domain: "aequitasprotocol.zone" # Replace with your actual domain
   - subdomains:
       - "www"
       - "black-paper"